 What are the impacts of the earthquake in Myanmar?

-On March 28, 2025, a major 7.7 magnitude earthquake struck central Myanmar, near Mandalay.
-Minutes later a second 6.4 magnitude earthquake hit, followed by several powerful aftershocks.
-Due to the earthquake’s shallow depth, destruction spread across the region, including in neighboring Thailand and Bangladesh.
-Myanmar’s government has declared a state of emergency in six regions.
+On March 28, 2025, a devastating 7.7 magnitude earthquake struck central Myanmar, near Mandalay, killing more than 3,800 people and causing widespread devastation across multiple regions.
+Minutes later, a second 6.4 magnitude earthquake hit, followed by several powerful aftershocks.
+Due to the earthquake’s shallow depth, destruction spread across the region, including neighboring Thailand and Bangladesh.
+The death toll has surpassed 3,800, with thousands more injured.

 Hospitals are overwhelmed